Magenta converse sneakers on painted concrete ground reading yes, maybe, no

 Finding the right college isn’t an easy or short process, but that doesn’t mean it can’t also be fun and rewarding.
 The college search process is not only a chance to find the right school but to also learn a little more about yourself and your goals and desire along the way.
 Maybe you've already heard of education expert Loren Pope's best-selling book Colleges That Change Lives.
 If you haven't, consider this an introduction to an invaluable resource, including things to consider when searching for the perfect college.

 Start by examining yourself and your reasons for going to college.
 Why, really, are you going?
 What are your abilities and strengths?
 What are your weaknesses?
 What do you want out of life?
 Are you socially self-sufficient or do you prefer familial support?
 Talk with your family, friends, and high school counselors as you ask these questions.
 The people who know you best can help you the most with these important issues.
+But the people who know the schools best can also help you a lot.
+Identify the admission officer assigned to your region of the country and email them.
+Ask if you can get in touch with students from your area or students with interests similar to yours.
+When you visit, take the time to sit in on classes, eat in the dining hall, and hang around in the student center or other high-traffic areas.
+Imagine yourself as part of the community.
+Talk to students, and ask if they would make the same college choice if they had to do it again.

-School size matters
+Realize that school size matters

 Your college does not have to be bigger than your high school.
 Most good liberal arts colleges have a population of fewer than 4,000 for a reason: college is a time to explore, and many students find a smaller community more conducive to internal exploration.
 What really matters, however, is not the number of people, but the people themselves and the kind of community in which you will learn.
 Many large universities have established smaller “honors colleges” for these reasons.

-Name-brand colleges don't guarantee success
+Understand that name-brand colleges don't guarantee success

 Think about the people in your life who are happy and successful.
 Find out whether they went to college, and if so, where they attended.
 Often you’ll find that success in life has less to do with one’s choice of a college than with personal qualities and traits, and more to do with the experience and opportunities one has in college.
 Employers and graduate schools are looking for outstanding skills and experience, not college pedigree.
 As you search for colleges, ask about student outcomes and you will find many colleges you may have never heard of that outperform the Ivies and name brands!
 Visit the National Survey of Student Engagement (NSSE) website for more information and as an alternative to rankings and lists.

 Very few high school students have enough information or experience to choose a major.
-Most students need the variety and depth of college course work to determine their interests and aptitudes.
+Most students need the variety and depth of college coursework to determine their interests and aptitudes.
 In fact, most college students change their minds two or three times before they settle on a major and still graduate in four years!
 Being undecided is a good thing; it will leave you open to more academic experiences.

 Don't be scared by the stories

-Related: Good, Bad, and Unnecessary Application Advice
+Related: Good, Bad, and Unnecessary College Application Advice You Need to Know

-If you assume that you cannot afford college based on the “sticker price,” you will miss out.
+If you assume you cannot afford college based on the “sticker price,” you will miss out.
 It may be difficult for you to talk about money, but if you investigate all the options and ask for help and advice, you will find affordable choices.
 Online resources as well as financial aid workshops sponsored by high schools in your community are widely available to get you started.
 College and university financial aid websites offer useful information and links as well.
 Investigate early and ask for help.

 Related: 4 Key Ways to Find Your College Fit